bozsahin/ccglab/README.md

            <li> For windows 10: Follow these <a href="docs/windows10-directions.txt">directions</a>.
 No partitions, no virtualbox, no hassles.
 You now have linux as a W10 app with ccglab in it.
 <li> For windows earlier than W10: install a virtual box such as Oracle's: https://www.virtualbox.org/.

-Then follow one of the advices below for linuxes for ccglab install, depending on your (virtual) machine.
+Then follow one of the advices below for linuxes for ccglab install, depending on your virtual machine.

-I recommend setting up an Ubuntu virtualbox, because it allows you to try without fully installing it.
+I recommend setting up an Ubuntu or Mint virtualbox if you have no prior linux experience.

 If you use CCGLAB from a virtualbox, save your machine state rather than power off the virtual machine.
 You won't have to do all of the above over and over.